bmwcarit/ramses-composer-docs/doc/basics/prefabs/README.md

 ## Tips and Tricks

 Be careful not to confuse PrefabInstances with their Prefabs, because of their identical structure.
-If you change the input parameters of a Prefab's interface script, this will **not** effect the existing instances.
+If you change the input parameters of a Prefab's interface script, this will **not** affect the existing instances.
 You can check the properties inside the Prefab content this way and see whether your scripts produce the intended output, but there is no visible change in the preview as the Prefabs are abstract, invisible templates.
 To see an effect in the preview, you need to change the input parameters of the instances.